Evert Koops

 Evert "Eddy" Koops (2 January 1885 – 10 November 1938) was a Dutch athlete.
 He competed at the 1908 Summer Olympics in London.
 He was born and died in Arnhem.

-In the 100 metres, Koops placed fourth of four in his first round heat resulting in his elimination from the competition.
+In the 100 metres, Koops placed fourth of four in his first round heat, eliminating him from the competition.
 The next day, he did the same in his preliminary heat of the Men's 200 metres.
-In the 400 metre hurdles competition he was eliminated in the semi-finals.
-He also participated in the standing long jump event but his result is unknown.
+He was eliminated in the semi-finals in the 400 metre hurdles competition.
+He also participated in the standing long jump event, but his result is unknown.

-He was also a member of the Dutch relay team which was eliminated in the first round of the medley contest.
+He was also a member of the Dutch relay team, which was eliminated in the first round of the medley contest.